shio-yaamaa/three-js-practice/README.md

 # Todo

-- Adjust the sprite scale
+- Make click easier

 # Bugs

-- Camera rotation is weird
+- Strange camera rotation
 - Should the camera rotation restored when leaving the focus mode?